Explore the Animal Flower Cave

 - Sea Symphony Villa: a huge, peaceful villa, perfect for a large family if you can afford it!

-- Sugar Cane Club Hotel & Spa: a fine hotel with an excellent reputation!
+- Sugar Cane Club Hotel & Spa: a lovely hotel with an excellent reputation!

-Note that accommodation close to the resort is actually quite rare!
+Note that accommodation close to the site is actually quite rare!

 What to do nearby?

-- St Nicholas Abbey: a beautiful abbey that can be visited.
+- St Nicholas Abbey: a beautiful abbey that you can visit.

 - Cherry Tree Hill: a beautiful viewpoint.